 • Balance sheet: This is a breakdown of your assets and liabilities.
 Assets are your resources or investments that help your business generate income, such as your state-of-the-art grooming equipment.
 Liabilities are debts or financial obligations you owe such as loans or mortgages.

 Overall, your financial section should include a profit breakdown and a more complex financial analysis for how you see your business growing over a five-year period.
 If you’re using your business plan to solicit a loan, be sure to include the monetary amount you’re seeking and what the funds will be used for.
+A comprehensive business plan is necessary for securing funding, and you must submit a convincing business plan to get a bank loan.

 Legal Requirements